designmynight/designmynight-developers/hugo/content/faqs/general-enquiry-form/index.md

 **To create your own personalised Enquiry form:**

 **1.** Create your own form display on your website.
+Here's a [Basic Enquiry Form Example](https://docs.google.com/document/d/1syIG0kFEEzoD9FfDQkNHAp6wD5ZrNZhP4IW56Zkfyys/edit) to use.
 You and your web developer will be responsible for the look of your personalised form and which fields are included.

 **2.** For any standard Collins booking fields used in your form (First Name, Last Name, Email, Phone, DOB, Newsletter Sign Up), please use these [Standard Collins booking field names](http://developers.designmynight.com/booking-api/#submitting-through-the-api).
 This will ensure that these field details will pull through to the respective fields in your Collins enquiry.